 If his dogged antagonism of Orion weren't enough, Darkseid's downright hateful to his other son, Kalibak.
 He's been known to smack Kalibak about or even blast him with his Omega beams.

-Doesn't quite strike us as an easy guy to ask for the car.
+Doesn't quite strike us as an easy guy to ask for the car - but he may be getting a taste of his own medicine having been reborn as an infant in "Darkseid War."

-Jade Nguyen then thought, hey, I'm a supervillain, my daughter would be better off with her hero father and all his hero friends around, and gave Roy custody of Lian.
-Big mistake.
+Jade Nguyen then thought, "Hey, I'm a supervillain, my daughter would be better off with her hero father and all his hero friends around," and gave Roy custody of Lian.

-First, Vandal Savage learned that Roy (and thus Lian) are descendants of his (something we bet won't ever carry over into the New 52), and tried to use their organs to continue his immortal existence.
+First, Vandal Savage learned that Roy (and thus Lian) are descendants of his (something we bet won't ever carry over into "Rebirth"), and tried to use their organs to continue his immortal existence.
 That one, Roy stopped.

 But when Prometheus came a-calling to the Justice League, tore off Roy's arm, and destroyed several cities, Lian was crushed in the collapse of their house.

 Surrogate son #2, Jason Todd, was beaten to death by The Joker.
-Surrogate daugher #1, Barbara Gordon, was shot through the spine by...
+Surrogate daughter #1, Barbara Gordon, was shot through the spine by...
 The Joker.

-We love Batman as much as the next comic book fan, but if Bruce Wayne offers to take you on as ward – or sidekick – trust us: SAY NO!
+We love Batman as much as the next fan, but if Bruce Wayne offers to take you on as ward – or sidekick – trust us: SAY NO!

 Yeah, Deathstroke's a winner all right.
 And that's all without counting rampant other despicable acts, like nuking a country and having sex with underage Terra.
 For his callous use of his children and the significant wreckage that each of their lives became, Deathstroke wins hands-down as the Worst Dad.